Mark Humphrys (politics)

 "Erwin James" (James Monahan)

-Even today, the Guardian won't tell you his real name or what he did.
+Even after he was outed, the Guardian would not tell you his real name or what he did.

 A similar case: Wilbert Rideau writes for Mother Jones magazine.